lipemamede/Log-Analysis/README.md

 create view popular_articles as select articles.title, count(log.path) as views
 from log, articles
-where log.status = '200 OK' and log.path like concat('%', articles.slug)
+where log.status = '200 OK' and log.path like concat('/article/', articles.slug)
 group by log.path, articles.title
 order by views desc limit 3;
 ```